pipedocs/pipedocs.github.io/content/modules/prestats.md

 Scanner drift may introduce linear or polynomial trends into time series data; these trends may be removed using a general linear model-based fit during the `DMT` routine.
 Notably, removal of trends in this manner will also remove the timeseries mean from the data, which may be undesirable for analyses in which absolute intensity is important.
 (The time series mean can be added back during the `regress` module.) `prestats_dmdt` must be a nonnegative integer.

- * An order of 0 results in demeaning only.
- * Entering `auto` will automatically compute an appropriate value (following AFNI) based on the duration of the scan.
-The formula used to compute this is: `floor(1 + TR*nVOLS / 150)`
- * For another data-driven approach to detrending, remove DMT from prestats and apply a high-pass Gaussian filter in this module.
-(A filter with higher rolloff can be added later during the regress module.)
- * To skip this step altogether, edit DMT out of the processing order.
- * If censoring is enabled, then the model will ignore the fit to any volumes flagged for censoring.

 ```bash
 # Demean only
 prestats_dmdt[cxt]=0